ragieai/workos-mcp-gateway/README.md

 - `RAGIE_BASE_URL`: Ragie API base URL (defaults to `https://api.ragie.ai/`)
 - `MAPPING_FILE`: Path to a JSON file mapping organization IDs to Ragie partitions (optional)
 - `STRICT_MAPPING`: Enable strict mapping mode - only organizations in the mapping file are allowed (defaults to false, requires `MAPPING_FILE`)
+- `STRICT_API_KEYS`: Enable strict API key handling - requires all mappings to have an `apiKey` field (defaults to false, see Per-Organization API Keys section for details)

 ### Example `.env` File